kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module1-postman.md

 ![json](./images/Postman-Settings-SSL-Validation-Off.png?raw=true "Import JSON")

 # Summary
 At this point you have set up the postman client with a collection the environment and the necessary settings to complete the lab.
-In the following sextions we will utilize the environment variables within each collection to perform a task on DNA Center.
+In the following sections we will utilize the environment variables within each collection to perform a task on DNA Center.

 We have performed a few operations in the client, and you have seen the areas we will be working in briefly, those being the Collections where the REST-API are configured and the Environment, where the data is stored in variables within the database.
 Take additional time to navigate postman to become more familiar.